ADMIN-INTELLIGENCE-GmbH/logger/README.md

 A centralized log aggregation service for collecting, storing, and analyzing application logs across multiple projects.
 Built with Laravel.

+> **📦 Looking for the Laravel package?** Use [Laravel Log Shipper](https://github.com/ADMIN-INTELLIGENCE-GmbH/laravel-log-shipper) to easily ship logs from your Laravel applications to this service.

 ## Overview

 Logger provides a simple HTTP API for ingesting logs from any application, a web dashboard for viewing and filtering logs, and automated retention management.
 It supports webhook notifications for critical events and is designed to handle high-volume log ingestion.